-Mortgage interest relief is a tax relief you can claim on the interest you pay on a qualifying mortgage loan in a given tax year.
+Mortgage interest relief was a tax relief that was in operation until the end of 2020.
+Homeowners could claim tax relief on the interest paid on a qualifying mortgage loan in a given tax year.

-The qualifying mortgage loan must have been taken out between 1 January 2004 and 31 December 2012.
-This tax relief can be claimed until the end of 2020.
+The mortgage had to have been taken out between 1 January 2004 and 31 December 2012.
+This tax relief came to an end in 2020.

-Your lender applies the relief through the Tax Relief at Source (TRS) scheme either by reducing your mortgage repayment by the amount of tax relief you are due or as a credit into the account your repay your mortgage from.
+Your lender applied the relief through the Tax Relief at Source (TRS) scheme either by reducing your mortgage repayment by the amount of tax relief you were due, or as a credit into the account you repaid your mortgage from.

-There are different thresholds and rates of relief available depending on whether you are a first-time buyer and whether you are single or married, in a civil partnership, widowed or a surviving civil partner.
+Different thresholds and rates of relief were available depending on whether you were a first-time buyer and whether you were single or married, in a civil partnership, widowed or a surviving civil partner.

-More information can be found on Revenue’s website or by calling the TRS helpline on 1890 46 36 26.
+More information can be found on Revenue’s website.

 Last updated on 17 June 2021